LAPIS-Lazurite/ProgramWriter/README.md

 ## Notes
 1. If you want to update Lazurite mini series such as 920J, you need Mini Writer Type A or B.
 2. The default location $install_dir is "~/.lazurite/writer".
-3. If you want to stop writing program tempolary for some reasons, just delete contents of $install_dir/data/config.txt as empty file.
+3. If you want to stop writing program tempolary for some reasons, just rename $install_dir/config.csv as follows.

-       cd $install_dir/data/
+       cd $install_dir/
-       mv config.txt config.bak
+       mv config.csv config.bak

-       touch config.txt
+4. This tool is made for targeting Lazurite 920J and expects the program written on it shall be test920j as factory default.